Prefabricated façade with integrated heat pump and PV panels

 - Fire regulations in multi-storey buildings > 6 floors

 - Reduced application for historical buildings.

 Related Business model

-Multidisciplinary team cooperation is a novel model of business where the project is carried out by a multi-disciplinary team in a cooperative manner.
-The multi-disciplinary team consists of partners with complementary competences, such as achitects and designers, constructors, energy-efficiency experts, market and financial experts, technology suppliers, strategy and operations planners.
-Starting from the initial design phase, the team works together, in strict collaboration with the building owner, in order to select the most feasible intervention technologies and renovation measures to adopt, planning the whole renovation project according to customers’ needs and desiderata, considering also the costs related to planned works.
+In this model the project is carried out by a multi-disciplinary team in a cooperative manner, consisting of partners with complementary competences, such as architects and designers, constructors, energy-efficiency experts, market and financial experts, technology suppliers, strategy and operations planners.
+Starting from the initial design phase, the team works together, in strict collaboration with the building owner, in order to select the optimal renovation measures to adopt, planning the whole renovation project according to customers’ needs.

 The cross-fertilisation of gathering different actors together in an early phase of the renovation project permits to define a holistic approach to the renovation intervention.
-In this way sustainable and energy–efficient retrofitting solutions and innovative solutions for the life time of the facility can be achieved, with an optimal control over the total costs of the renovation project and guaranteed efficiency performances.
+In this way sustainable and energy–efficient retrofitting solutions can be deployed, with an optimal control over the total costs of the renovation project and guaranteed efficiency performances.

 Location 38-56 rue Védrines, Hem (France)

 The pilot site in the rue Vedrines is composed of 10 houses constructed in 1952 with energy label E.